ashleyhuang0201/COMP1531Project/server/assumptions.md

 The function will be called with a token, a channel id and a user id
 ## channel_removeowner
 The function will be called with a token, a channel id and a user id

+A user can remove themself as a owner.
+If the user was the last owner, the channel now has no owners
 ## channeLs_list
 The function will be called with a token
 ## channls_listall